Eldorado College

-Eldorado College was a school founded in Escondido, California, United States It later opened additional campuses in Oceanside, West Covina and San Diego, California.
+Eldorado College was a school founded in Escondido, California, United States which later opened additional campuses in Oceanside, West Covina and San Diego, California.
 The fourth, known as Orange County Business College, was established in Anaheim, California.
 Eldorado College was privately operated from 1961 to 1997.

 Eldorado College and Orange County Business College offered nine two-year programs, a number of four-year degree programs and later master's degree programs, as well as various certificate programs.
 There were well over 10,000 graduates from the colleges.
 According to the BPPVE database, Orange County Business College, located at 2035 East Ball Road, Anaheim, California, closed on November 24, 1997.
 There is no custodian of records or contact information listed on the BPPVE database for Orange County Business College or Eldorado College.

-Both Eldorado College and Orange County Business College were accredited by the Western Association of Schools and Colleges from 1979-1988 and Accrediting Council for Independent Colleges and Schools through 1997.
+Both Eldorado College and Orange County Business College were accredited by the Western Association of Schools and Colleges from 1979–1988 and Accrediting Council for Independent Colleges and Schools through 1997.
 Eldorado College in Oceanside had been accredited since 1970 and its campus in West Covina had been accredited since 1985.
 Orange County Business College in Anaheim had been accredited since 1973.